-Both the A9 and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Sony and YI.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.

 So what conclusions can be drawn?
 Is the Sony A9 better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.